TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/calibration/transit_assignment.md

 # Transit Assignment
 The first step recommended is to calibrate the Transit Assignment models.
-If you are not similar with these models please review their documentation
+If you are not familiar with these models please review their documentation
 [here](../model_design/transit_assignment.md).

 You can find the Transit Assignment model in GTAModel V4.1 at `Pre Run/Execute Transit Assignment` or `Post Iteration/Run Network Assignments`.
 Inside each Transit Assignment model, there are 6 modules that you may calibrate with as shown below:
-i.
-Fare-based Transit Network (FBTN) ii.
-Boarding Penalities iii.
-Transit Demand iv.
-Walk Perceptions
+1. Fare-based Transit Network (FBTN)
+1. Boarding Penalities
+1. Transit Demand
+1. Walk Perceptions
-v.
-Surface Transit Speed Updating Models (STSU) vi.
-Transit Time Functions (TTF)
+1. Surface Transit Speed Updating Models (STSU)
+1. Transit Time Functions (TTF)

 #### Fare-based Transit Network (FBTN)